 But very few receive the support and care they need, due in part to lack of access to well-trained providers.

-Florida families and health providers can use the website by clicking on the link below to search for services that align with healthcare desires, preferred payment type, and geographic location.
+Florida families and health providers can access the websites for the resource list and further information by clicking on the link below to search for services that align with healthcare desires, preferred payment type, and geographic location.